Volunteer Opportunities

 Immigration Advocacy & Action Committee

-Four volunteers will go each Friday to assist with the food pantry and community bazaar.
-There is no long-term commitment required.
+Four volunteers will go each Friday to assist with various projects that the Institute staff needs help with.
+This could include organizing supplies for educational programs, working in the food pantry, or assisting with the community bazaar.
+It may be different each week.
+There is no long-term commitment required; pick the dates that work for you.
 Volunteers can also choose to carpool from Shaare Emeth if desired.

 For questions, please contact Sue Picus.